I find it very fascinating that it’s possible to make money with unique hustles.

 Can you please tell us about how you got started as a home stager and later became a trainer and mentor to thousands of people all over the world?

-While staging and flipping 6 of my own homes (in 4 different cities), I was struck by how many ugly properties there are on the real estate market.
-It makes no sense that people wouldn’t want to present their homes in the best possible light when they were trying to sell them.
+While staging and flipping six of my own homes (in four different cities), I was struck by how many ugly properties there are on the real estate market.
+It makes no sense that people wouldn’t want to present their homes in the best possible light when they are trying to sell them.

-After all, no one would try and sell a used car without getting it washed, emptying out the trunk and vacuuming the interior.
-And few people would go on a first date, job interview or any other major event without thinking about how to look their best first!
+After all, no one would try to sell a used car without getting it washed, emptying out the trunk, and vacuuming the interior.
+And few people would go on a first date, job interview, or any other major event without thinking about how to look their best first!

 Yet, millions of home sellers all over the world routinely put their homes (likely their single biggest asset) on the real estate market without first doing everything possible to it so that it will impress potential home buyers.

-The only reason they’d to that is because they don’t know any better and/or they have no idea how to “dress their house for success.”
+The only reason they’d do that is because they don’t know any better and/or they have no idea how to “dress their house for success.”